Narsinh Mehta: Ceremony for Kunwarbai's pregnancy

 One noteworthy autobiographical composition is based on Narsinh's daughter, Kunwarbai, and the ceremony that occurred in honor of her pregnancy.
 The tradition at the time dictated that the parents of the mother-to-be would give gifts to their daughter's in-laws during the seventh month of pregnancy, a custom known as mameru.
 Given Narsinh's extreme poverty and his total immersion in devotion to Krishna, he arrived to his daughter's in-laws home empty handed.
-When he asked them for a list of customary gifts to provide, Kunwarbai's in-law's provided a list of expensive items that would be unattainable for Narsinh.
+When he asked them for a list of customary gifts to provide, Kunwarbai's in-laws provided a list of expensive items that would be unattainable for Narsinh.
 Upon receiving the list, Narsinh prayed to Krishna and soon a merchant, assumed to be the form of Krishna, appeared with gifts in abundance.

 This episode has been captured in Narsinh's autobiographical composition - "Kunverbai nu Mameru" or "Mameru nu Pad".
 The legend of Krishna coming to Narsinh's aid is also preserved through compositions by later poets and films.